How to Apply for a Credit Card in Australia: Step-by-Step

 Rewards credit cards

-Travel and frequent flyer cards
+Travel or frequent flyer cards

 Balance transfer cards

-Secured and specialist cards
+Secured or specialist cards

 Step 3: Gather the Required Documentation

-Identification documents (100-point check)
+Identification documents

 - Passport